Michael the Archangel

 From these two verses we conclude that the shout, or voice of the archangel, spoken of by Paul in 1 Thessalonians 4:16, is none other than the voice of the Son of God.
 Based on this Biblical evidence, it is very clear that Michael the archangel is the Lord Jesus Christ, the Son of God, who will raise the dead with His voice.

-Furthermore, the Bible tells us in Daniel 12:1 that Michael the great prince is the One who stands for His people in the time of trouble that precedes His second coming.
+Furthermore, the Bible tells us in Daniel 12:1 that Michael the great prince is the One who stands for His people in the time of trouble that precedes the second coming of Christ.

 “And at that time shall Michael stand up, the great prince which stands for the children of thy people: and there shall be a time of trouble, such as never was since there was a nation even to that same time: and at that time thy people shall be delivered, every one that shall be found written in the book.”
 Daniel 12:1